AdyRock/com.ady.button_plus/README.md

 ## Adding a device to Homey

 1. Select the New Device option in Homey.
-2. Select Button button bar (name might change later).
+2. Select Button button bar
 3. Click on Connect.
-4. If this is the first time, enter the username and password you use to log into Button+.
-5. Enter the Pincode.
-This is the Virtual Id you made a note of in step 12 of setting up the simulator. enter 0 at the start if you Id is less than 4 digets (e.g. 0295).
-6. You should then see the virtual device listed, so select it and continue.
+4. You should then see the device listed, so select it and continue.
 (The app currently uses the Name found under the General settings to identify the button bar).
+If the Button + is not found then you can try to add it manually by selecting the Manual option and entering the IP address.
-7. The device will be added to Homey.
+5. The device will be added to Homey.

 ## Using the Homey device